ishaan26/config_files/README.md

 ## Important Notes

 1. The Polybar config file has been configured for Acer Predator Helios 300 G-572.
 Therefore, many module configurations correspond to its hardware only.
 You will need to change hardware module settings to match your hardware.
 (See the [polybar](#Polybar) section for more info)
-2. The linux and i3 config files have been tested on a fresh install of Ubuntu.
+2. The linux and i3 config files have been tested on a fresh install of Ubuntu 20.04 LTS.
 3. The mac config files have been tested on macOS Catalina 10.15.4.
 4. The example images are a bit dated.